codeaudit/SayKitSDK/Tour/02-voice-requests.md

 The user speech-end of a SayKit app revolves around the `SAYVoiceRequest` class.
 A **Voice Request** encapsulates the entire "question-answer" process of a dialogue turn: everything between a asking the user a question to triggering an action in response to their answer.

-// TODO: add figure depicting scenarios for sample requests
+*add figure with simple scenario highlighting a voice requests*

+Voice Requests can be initiated by sending one to the conversation manager.
 For example, if the application needs to ask the user for permission to do something, it can create a `SAYConfirmationRequest`, like so:

 ````swift
 // Swift